blend-capital/liquidation-bot/crates/strategies/blend-strategies/README.md

 ## Blend Liquidator Strategy

 This strategy is responsible for monitoring blend liquidation auctions and filling them whenever it's profitable.
+Note that targeted pools must have deposited collateral by the liquidator account.
+Liquidations result in position takeovers and will require the liquidator to unwind their positions.
+This can be done manually or by implementing a strategy.

 ### Sync